tuyenshares/personal-website/content/authors/admin/_index.md

 superuser: true
 highlight_name: false
 ---
-A former corporate lawyer turned student of applied neuroscience, I am passionate about research on cognitive science and behavioural economics.
-My field of interest includes particularly studies about the relationships between these topics and mindfulness practices.
+A corporate lawyer turned student of applied neuroscience, I am passionate about research on cognitive and behavioural science.
+My field of interest includes particularly the relationships between these topics and mindfulness practices.

-I am also curious about data analytics and data science and am currently teaching myself Python and R.
+I am also curious about data analytics and am currently teaching myself Python and R. You can find the repository of my projects [here](https://tuyenshares.github.io/).

-In my spare time, I enjoy being in nature, walking and running and be inspired by art in museums and galleries.
-I am also conducting mindfulness workshops [here](https://prosoke.com/).
+In my spare time, I enjoy being in nature, walking and running, as well as in museums and galleries where I get inspired.
+I am also conducting mindfulness workshops here.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.